 Holding a short crimson and cream cane, Azariah Cox was still profoundly moved by what had happened the day before at Eastern Mennonite University (EMU).

-Cox couldn’t quite wrap his head around how EMU history was made: he, fellow senior Kennedy Okerere and junior Clinton Ugboaja had successfully become members of Kappa Alpha Psi, the third oldest of the “Divine Nine” black fraternities and sororities in the United States.
+Cox couldn’t quite wrap his head around how EMU history was made: he, fellow senior Kennedy Okereke and junior Clinton Ugboaja had successfully become members of Kappa Alpha Psi, the third oldest of the “Divine Nine” black fraternities and sororities in the United States.

 The cane is just one outward symbol of membership; Kappa gentlemen began carrying them in the early 1950s as a sign of mannerly sophistication.
 It’s the inward change that Cox marvels at.

 “This doesn’t change you, but it brings out what is already in you,” said Cox, whose cousin and uncle both belong to the fraternity.
 “The motto of Kappa Alpha Psi Fraternity, Incorporated, is ‘achievement in all fields of human endeavor.’
 It’s important that we continue to live up to that motto.
 In everything we do, we want to make sure EMU has a good name.”

 Kappa Alpha Psi has more than 150,000 members in chapters located across the United States and in nine other countries.
 The fraternity is open to men of all races or ethnicities.